koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 We don't know the answers yet, but we have some strong clues.

-<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/zsbfpcfdxxp0wzvrpcy5.webm" type="video/webm">
+<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/zsbfpcfdxxp0wzvrpcy5.mp4" type="video/mp4; codecs=hvc1">
-<source src="https://assets.turntrout.com/static/images/posts/zsbfpcfdxxp0wzvrpcy5.mp4" type="video/mp4"></video>
+<source src="https://assets.turntrout.com/static/images/posts/zsbfpcfdxxp0wzvrpcy5.webm" type="video/webm"></video>

 Eyeballing these channels, it seems like the blue positive activations matter, but there's not that obvious of a pattern to the red negative areas.
 Maybe the reds are just random garbage, and the important information comes from the blue cheese location?